 Subject to the exceptions, retained Records shall be destroyed after expiration of the business need, or applicable retention period set forth below.
 IT will purge Records from the network as noted, above, in accordance with the Schedule, with approval from the CFO for financial Records.
-Records containing sensitive information should be disposed of in a manner that makes them unreadable (e.g., shredding paper records or disposing of them in approved containers, using secure deletion software for electronic records stored on magnetic media).
+Records containing sensitive information should be disposed of in a manner that makes them unreadable (e.g.,

-For retention periods, refer to the Winrock Records Retention Schedule posted on Winshare.
+For retention periods, refer to the Retention Schedule posted on Winshare.